After a lengthy wait between announcement and availability – and a long overdue update – Apple's AirPlay 2 is finally

-Before getting into AirPlay 2, it's worth looking back at the original AirPlay.
-Launched in 2010 as part of iOS 4 (around the time of iPhone 4), AirPlay was a way to stream audio, video, and photos wirelessly to Apple TV – and, eventually, to dedicated audio products.
+The first iteration of AirPlay was launched back in 2010 as part of iOS 4 (around the time of the iPhone 4).
+Originally it was a way to stream audio, video and photos wirelessly to the Apple TV, but eventually this opened up to include dedicated audio products.

-It was built on Apple’s 'AirTunes' software from 2004, which was predominantly used to stream audio from iTunes to AirPort Express, so you could wirelessly listen to music across your home network from your Apple device.
+It was based on Apple’s ‘AirTunes’ software from 2004, which was predominantly used to stream audio from iTunes to AirPort Express, so you could wirelessly listen to music across your home network from your Apple device.

-Updates to AirPlay made it a lot simpler and more reliable and, providing your Apple device is on the same wi-fi network, music can be streamed to it at the tap of a button.
+Updates to AirPlay over the years have made the setup process much simpler and quicker, and streaming is far more reliable.
+As long as your Apple device and the AirPlay speaker are on the same wi-fi network, music can be streamed between the two at the tap of a button.